Kesin11/Firestore-simple/README.md

 })
 ```

-## Generics of `FirestoreSimpleAdmin.collection`
+## Generics of `FirestoreSimple.collection`
-`FirestoreSimpleAdmin.collection<T, S>` has two of the type arguments `T` and `S`.
+`FirestoreSimple.collection<T, S>` has two of the type arguments `T` and `S`.
 If property names of `T` and property names of the document in firestore as same, you no longer to need `S`. firestore-simple provide auto completion and restriction in most methods by using `T`.

 On the other hand, if property names of the document in firestore are different from `T`, you need to assign` S` that has same property names as the document in firestore.